We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 The Railyard area is a newer center for Santa Fe’s artsy side.
 We didn’t get to explore it as much as we wanted.
 But you’ll find galleries, a book store, brewpub and cafés, a REI store and funky public park.
 This is where the farmers’ market is on Tuesday and Saturday, and there’s an artisans’ market on Sundays.

 It’s large but worth exploring if you have time, especially with tweens and teens.
-You can take a guided tour of the Railyard District farmers market if you wanted an introduction to the area.
+You can take a guided tour of the Railyard District farmers market if you want an introduction to the area.

 Museum Hill